 - Indoctrinating all ages into the fabric of communities.

 Who are the Baby Boomers?

-This may make some members more inclined to try to stick out that commercial care or even fail to take advantage of the opportunities Medicare has to offer before they have crossed a critical point.
+Shame may make some members more inclined to try to stick out that commercial care or even fail to take advantage of the opportunities Medicare has to offer before they’ve crossed a critical point.

-On top of that, statistically speaking, baby boomers are a rather unhealthy generation of people.
-Although they do statistically live much longer than their predecessors, they do appear to suffer from an increased instance of different medical problems.
-These problems include asthma, obesity, and even diabetes.
+Statistically speaking, baby boomers are a rather unhealthy generation of people.
+Although they do statistically live much longer than their predecessors, they do appear to suffer from certain diseases and afflictions including:

 However, those who suffer from severe or chronic conditions really hike up the costs of Medicare.
-While it is affordable and available to those suffering from such conditions, it could be disastrous for Medicare.
-The financial strain this could pose to the Medicare system.
+While it is affordable and available to those suffering from such conditions, the financial strain on the system could be disastrous for Medicare.

-If that’s the case, the cost of Medicare gets hiked for everyone (or the younger generations will see a sharp increase in their taxes).
-While Medicare does offer an amazing opportunity to help the aging baby boomers, it isn’t a miracle response that should be solely relied off of.
+As a result, the cost of Medicare increases for everyone (or the younger generations will see a sharp increase in their taxes).
+While Medicare offers an amazing opportunity to help the aging baby boomers, it isn’t the sole response that our country can rely on for the long-term.

 The Baby Boomer Healthcare Crisis

-Even before the Baby Boomer crisis came into play, there has always been a real problem with the American healthcare system.
-Compared to other industrialized nations, the United States is known for being less than efficient.
+Even before the Baby Boomer crisis came into play, the American healthcare system had many challenges.
+Compared to other industrialized nations, the United States is known for not being efficient.

-High medical costs coupled with the lack of medical professionals leads to a terribly failing system that is crippling under the pressure.
+High medical costs, coupled with the sincere lack of medical professionals, leads to a terribly failing system that is cracking under the pressure.